 In 1830 a U-shaped gallery was added to help accommodate a rapidly increasing parish population.
 The gallery is supported on eight pillars which are reduced scale copies of the main central pillar.
 The internal layout of the ground floor was changed in 1890, at the time an organ was installed.

 Visitors to Bowmore today find a church whose highly unusual circular plan makes it appear much younger than its (nearly) two and a half centuries.
-Folklore suggests that the circular design was intended to ensure that the devil could fine no corners in which to hide.
-But as even the identity of the architect is uncertain, the motives behind the design can at best be speculative.
+Folklore suggests that the circular design was intended to ensure that the devil could find no corners in which to hide.
+But as even the identity of the architect is uncertain, attempts to identify the motives behind the design can at best only be speculative.